GreatSchools members share stories about the first signs and symptoms of their children's reading issues.

 When your child starts preschool, she may experience separation anxiety and regressive behavior.
 Child psychiatrist Joshua Sparrow explains what you can expect.

 How you can help at home: Shoes designed to move help kids develop coordination, which is crucial to development.

-How you can help at home: Research the origins of food with your child and build their social studies skills.
+How you can help at home: Have your child find living things and nonliving objects.